Jill St. John: Personal life

 In 2007, Wagner and St. John sold the Brentwood ranchette they'd lived on since 1983 for a reported $14 million and relocated full-time to Aspen.

 Mutual animosity between St. John and her husband's former sister-in-law, Lana Wood, extends back to 1971, when Sean Connery was simultaneously involved with both women during the filming of Diamonds Are Forever.
 The half-century feud has been highlighted by two well-documented public altercations: one in 1999, in which St. John refused to be photographed with Wood at a Bond girl reunion for Vanity Fair magazine, and another in 2016 when Wood crashed an event honoring St. John in Palm Springs to confront Wagner over the reopened homicide case of her sister Natalie, who drowned in 1981 while yachting with Wagner off the coast of Santa Catalina Island.

+St. John has said she will not write an autobiography, stating emphatically, "The only books I write are cookbooks."